Most of us know there aren't faces on Mars or messiahs in our toast. Still, we can't help but see them.

 Similar to hoodoos like the Queen's Head, sea stacks develop as ocean waves erode coastal cliffs unevenly, leaving isolated columns of rock.
 The Swedish island of Gotland is famous for its seastacks, especially one on the Hoburgen peninsula named Hoburgsgubben, or "Old Man of Hoburgen."

 It may not be a human face, but given our species' historical reliance on horses, it's little surprise how readily we see that animal's likeness in the Horsehead Nebula.
 While the Witch Head Nebula is located near Rigel, one of Orion's feet, this celestial steed grazes near the star Alnitak in Orion's Belt.

 What appears to be two Hanna-Barbera cartoon characters in conversation is actually a pair of lava columns in Devil's Hole, Washington.
 These basalt pinnacles were once horizontal lava flows, tilted over time by geological forces.
 They're only about a dozen feet (3.6 meters) tall; see this photo for scale.

-While the man in the moon owes his familiar face to ancient lunar maria, this solar smile is due to a more ephemeral phenomenon.
-Active regions of the sun's surface appear brighter in this image — taken by NASA's Solar Dynamics Observatory — because those areas were emitting more light and energy at the time.
-The glowing face represents complex and powerful magnetic fields hovering in the sun's atmosphere, or corona, captured here by blending two sets of extreme ultraviolet wavelengths.
+While the man in the moon owes his familiar face to ancient lunar maria, this solar smile is a more ephemeral phenomenon.
+Active regions of the sun's surface appear brighter in this image, taken by NASA's Solar Dynamics Observatory, because those areas were emitting more light and energy at the time.
+The glowing face represents complex and powerful magnetic fields in the sun's atmosphere, or corona, captured here by blending two sets of extreme ultraviolet wavelengths.